ito-org/STRICT/README.md

 - BLE4 allows subsequent connections via GATT servers since Android API version 21 (85% of devices according to android studio)
 - BLE can exchange 26 bytes without establishing a connection
 - BLE ranging seems to be accurate up to 4 meters
-- On Android, Bluetooth MAC rotation on the OS level does not provide further de-correlation, because the MAC address is changed at the same time as the message sent
+- On Android, Bluetooth MAC rotation on the OS level does not provide further de-correlation, because the MAC address is changed at the same time as the message sent changes.

 ## Other layers